15 Best Places To Travel Alone in the US

 If you think there is no better place to relax than a beach vacation, then Florida Keys should be on top of your list of places to travel alone in the US.
 Its white soft sand and beautiful turquoise water are easy on the eyes and feet alike.
 If you want to take full advantage of your beach vacation there are plenty of activities like scuba diving, snorkeling and Para-gliding available, but if you want to just relax and read a book that can be done too, as this beach is mostly empty.

 Which place is more perfect for a solo traveler than one of the best coastlines in the world!
 The stunning rugged seashore views are something you can cherish while you are alone.
 Big Sur does not only offer sightseeing but also offers hiking and camping and other outdoor activities.
 The Pine Ridge Trail and the Mt.
 Manuel Trail are some popular trails in Big Sur.
 Being a solo traveler, you will definitely enjoy events that are held in Big Sur every now and then.
 The Big Sur International Marathon, Big Sur River Run, and Big Sur Folk Festival are some of the most vibrant events held in the city.

 12. New York, New York

-What’s better than visiting the NYC?
-Visiting the NYC alone!
-This city of dreams, colors and hopes lies on every millennial’s travel bucket list.
-Whether it is enormity of Empire State Building or the liveliness of Times Square, the New York City will never fail to make you go awestruck.
+What’s better than visiting NYC?
+Visiting NYC alone!
+This city of dreams, colors, and hopes lies on every millennial’s travel bucket list.
+Whether it is the enormity of Empire State Building or the liveliness of Times Square, New York City will never fail to make you go awestruck.
 The array of international cuisines available here will be your perfect companion on your solo trip to NYC.
 Indulge yourself in the modern culture of New York and make your solo trip memorable.